35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 You should know that there are shuttle buses from Nicaragua (Leon), Mexico (San Cristobal de las Casas), and Honduras.

-Here below are the rates from New Way Tours Agency in Antigua
+Below are the rates from New Way Tours Agency in Antigua

 How to move around Antigua

 Antigua is a relatively safe and small city where you can easily walk anywhere, which is actually the best way to know the city.
-However, if you need to cover longer distances or get to the surrounding neighborhoods you have many different transportation options.
+However, if you need to cover longer distances or get to the surrounding neighborhoods, you have many different transportation options.

-Insider tip – locals don’t call them chicken busses, but camionetas.
+Insider tip – locals don’t call them chicken buses, but camionetas.
 I think the name was given by the expats living here because they saw that some of them would carry chickens in cages on top of the bus.

 Uber and Taxi – you can use both, but I always prefer Uber.
-It’s cheaper and for some reason provides better service.
+It’s cheaper and, for some reason, provides better service.
 What I do is, when I find a Uber driver that I particularly trust, I get the number and I call him directly.
-This way they get more money and I have a more reliable driver.
+This way, they get more money, and I have a more reliable driver.

 Being a Digital Nomad in Antigua Guatemala

-Here below I will share some practical information that will help you settle in Antigua as a Digital Nomad
+Below, I will share some practical information that will help you settle in Antigua as a Digital Nomad

 Grocery stores